kellewic/splunk-status/README.md

     * The token is required in the endpoint configuration file - [status_rest_handler.conf](status/default/status_rest_handler.conf)

 ## Authentication Token
 The authentication token can be set directly in [status_rest_handler.conf](status/default/status_rest_handler.conf) or via the app's configuration page, which you can access using `/app/status/setup_page_dashboard` URI on your Splunk server.
 If set in the configuration file directly, it's not encrypted.
-If set using the setup page, it's encrypted before being saved to the configuration file.
+If set using the configuration page, it's encrypted before being saved to the configuration file.

 ## Checks
 All checks are on by default with the exception of the *web port* check.
 Since this endpoint is exposed via the web port, that check is good as long as the endpoint is working.
 If using the management port, the *web port* check could be turned on.